-During the past two years, the reinsurance acquisition has been profoundly impacted by a series of conditions never before encountered.
-Highest on this list is the losses sustained from wildfires.
-In the past two years, three developments within the pools have been annihilated by wildfire.
+During the past three years, the reinsurance markets has been profoundly impacted by a series of conditions never encountered.
+These conditions include global catastrophic loss expenses, retracting of capacity in reinsurance, exodus of reinsurers from underwriting certain lines of coverage and risk tolerance of the reinsurance industry.
+Highest on this list is the risk from wildfires.
 The threat of wildfires continues to be a driving factor in reinsurance procurement and will be for the foreseeable future.
-The renewal cycle for January 1, 2021 saw upwards of 265% increase in costs to the pools for acquiring the same limits of coverage as 2020.
-Reinsurance restructuring proved to be an absolute necessity to obtain coverage and with that, many new requirements were necessary to obtain the coverage, some of which substantially changed the way the risk sharing pools functioned.
+The pools have experienced an average of 450% increase in three years in acquiring reinsurance to complete the \$47M property limits.
+Reinsurance restructuring proved to be an absolute necessity to obtain coverage and with that, many new requirements were necessary to obtain the coverage, many of which substantially changed the way the risk sharing pools functioned.

-The future of reinsurance continues to be bleak.
+Even though the future of reinsurance acquisition continues to be bleak, the pools experienced moderation in the increases in costs for 2023.
 Industry experts are predicting this hard market will continue for at least two more years, perhaps longer if reinsurance companies cannot return to profitability.
-The staff and Board of Directors continue to investigate options to effectively manage the cost, availability and the new reality of reinsurers limiting coverages through exclusionary language.
+The staff and Board of Directors continue to investigate options to effectively manage the cost, availability, and the new reality of reinsurers limiting coverages through exclusionary language.

-Participants in both pools can assist in reducing claims and the cost of claims.
+By practicing effective risk management procedures, articipants in both pools can assist in reducing claims and the cost of claims.
 In these unprecedented times, keeping the pools together is the most effective way of riding this storm out.
 Synchrous is here to assist your agency in any way we can.